exasol/power-apps-connector/doc/user_guide/user_guide.md

-Now it's time to test.
+Now it's time to test the flow we have so far:

 ![image-20211122154144018](user_guide.assets/image-20211122154144018.png)

-Click 'Test', 'Manually', 'Run Flow'.
+Click "Test", "Manually", "Run Flow".
 You'll be able to see the output.

 We see we are succesfully getting back data, including rows.

 ![image-20211122154518588](user_guide.assets/image-20211122154518588.png)

-Let's make a copy of the output body for the next step (Select everything in the output body with ctrl+A and then ctrl+C):
+Let's make a copy of the output body to use in the next step we'll add to the flow:
+Select everything in the output body by clicking in it, and then pressing "ctrl+A" and then "ctrl+C" to copy the contents of the body.